nathanl/caches/README.md

 # `hash_cache`

-`hash_cache` is a Ruby gem, providing a small collection of hashes that cache data.
+`hash_cache` is a Ruby gem, providing a small collection of caches with good performance and hash-like access patterns.
+Each is named for its cache expiration strategy - when it will drop a key.

 ## Usage